Does your pet hide when it's time for nail trimming? Decrease their stress level (and yours) by following these important do's and don'ts.View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Kim graduated from the Canadian Memorial Chiropractic College in Toronto in 1994, then, combining both her love for animals and her extensive experience and skills as a chiropractor, she attended the Veterinary Chiropractic Learning Centre in 2008, where she is currently co-director and an instructor.
-Kim is further certified with the College of Animal Chiropractors and devotes much her time to education and the evolution of Animal Chiropractic in Canada.
+Kim is further certified with the College of Animal Chiropractors and devotes much of her time to education and the evolution of Animal Chiropractic in Canada.
 Since giving up her human practice to focus on animal chiropractic, her patients now consist mainly of horses, cats, and dogs.
-Kim’s calm, gentle touch puts animals (and owners) at ease allowing her to skillfully address a variety of muscle, joint and related nerve issues.
-Kim shares her life with her two amazing children, Sam and Grace, cats, Daisy and Harry, and much loved 4-legged companion, Reggie.
-In her spare time, Kim and Reggie compete in the dog sport of Dock Jumping.
+Kim’s calm, gentle touch puts animals (and owners) at ease allowing her to skillfully address a variety of muscle, joint, and related nerve issues.
+Kim shares her life with her cat, Daisy, and much loved 4-legged companions Reggie & Dazzle.
+In her spare time, Kim, Reggie and Dazzle compete in the dog sport of Dock Jumping.

 Ali has always had a love for animals and people.
-She started working for a veterinary clinic at the early age of eleven and easily found her passion Having worked for a variety of small animal clinics for over twenty five years, she brings much experience with a special interest in nutrition.
+She started working for a veterinary clinic at the early age of eleven and easily found her passion.
+Having worked for a variety of small animal clinics for over 25 years, she brings much experience.
 She prides herself in establishing and maintaining close client relations.
-Ali is happily married to her handsome husband Brad of fifteen years and extremely proud of their son Curtis, who always keeps them laughing.
-In her spare time Ali enjoys walking her two Bullmastiffs, Cricket and Clay.
-Cuddling with her two feline friends, Jasper and Kiwii.
-Participating in 5k runs and gardening.
+Ali is happily married to her handsome husband of twenty years, Brad and extremely proud of their son Curtis, who always keeps them laughing.
+In her spare time, Ali enjoys walking her two dogs, Manny, a French Bulldog and Maven, an energetic Bullmastiff.
+Ali also enjoys cuddling with her two feline friends, Wilson and Kiwi.